kost/httpupload/README.md

 go run httpupload.go
 ```

+Of course, you can just place php file somewhere on PHP server as well.

 You can use following commands to upload file (or just use browser):
 ```
 curl -F 'file=@file.txt' http://localhost:8000/